 How to Make Expansion Gaps Uniform

-Installation of engineered wood flooring is much easier if you will create expansion gaps.
-However, expansion gaps need to be uniform for a more successful installation.
+Expansion gaps need to be uniform for a more successful installation.
 To do this, you have to make good use of spacers.
 Spacers are essential in installing engineered wood flooring; thus it is important that you always have spacers at hand.
-Spacers are one of the most common flooring materials that are often come as you buy the wooden flooring.

 Because it is difficult to get the exact size of the expansion gap, using spacers will help you make the gaps identical.
 However, you have to use spacers that are correctly sized next to the wall.
 Nevertheless, don’t worry about expansion gaps making the wall look ugly since they will be hidden once the flooring is fitted.